-Subsidized Childcare provides much needed support to low income families trying to achieve self-sufficiency.
-In 2017, 108 children received quality childcare that aided their educational and emotional development.
-At the same time, \$387,962 was paid in childcare payments to assist their parents in gaining and retaining employment.
+Subsidized Childcare provides much needed support to low income families trying to achieve self-sufficiency through employment and/or job training programs.
+Over the course of the year, 128 children received quality childcare that aided their educational and emotional development.
+At the same time, \$410,541 was paid in childcare payments to assist their parents in gaining and retaining employment.

 Medicaid has undergone several changes with the implementation of the Affordable Care Act, including expanded health care eligibility low income adults.
-The total amount of Medicaid benefits issued in 2017 was \$69,176,415, and the average number of Ottawa County Residents benefiting from this medical insurance program was 7,363 per month.
+The total amount of Medicaid benefits issued in 2018 was \$64,354,373, and the average number of Ottawa County Residents benefiting from this medical insurance program was 7,181 per month.

-The Benefit Recovery and Fraud program utilizes data matching and fraud reports to identify individuals who have received benefits for which they were not entitled, and set up repayment options.
-In 2017, the Ottawa County unit recovered \$89,438 in benefits, including cash repayments (\$20,218), benefit reductions (\$23,874) and seizure of tax refunds (\$45,346).
+The Benefit Recovery and Fraud program utilizes data matching and fraud reports to identify individuals who have received benefits for which they were not entitled and then set up repayment options.
+In 2018, the Ottawa County unit recovered \$21,787 in benefits, including client repayments (\$10,937), benefit reductions (\$2,286) and seizure of tax refunds (\$8,564).

-The Family, Adult and Children Service Unit provides a variety of services designated to ensure the safety and well being of children and elderly by promoting healthy family relationships, preserving the integrity of the family unit and promoting selfsufficiency.
+The Family, Adult and Children Service Unit provides a variety of services designated to ensure the safety and well being of children and seniors by promoting healthy family relationships, preserving the integrity of the family unit and promoting self-sufficiency.
 The unit provides services ranging from abuse/neglect investigations, subsidized childcare, emergency assistance programs, voluntary protective services, protective supervision (ordered by the Court), substitute (foster) care and adoption to those children who are abused, neglected or dependent.
 Confidential complaints of child and/or elderly abuse or neglect are received in person, in writing or by phone.
-Through a partnership with several organizations in the community, there has been an increase in awareness of elder abuse (age 60 and older) issues, and the agency conducted over 92 investigations in 2017, a 30% increase over the previous year.
+Through a partnership with several organizations in the community, there has been an increase in awareness of elder abuse (age 60 and older) issues, and the agency conducted 70 investigations in 2018.

-In 2017, the Family, Adult and Children Service Unit conducted 291 investigations of alleged child abuse or neglect, of which 181 utilized the Alternative Response method of investigation and service delivery, 37 families were provided information and referral to other service providers, and 73 were traditional investigations of severe physical or sexual abuse.
-Over the course of 2017, there were 42 children in the custody of the agency, and over \$1.4 million was provided in foster care, adoption assistance, and other family supportive services to a multitude of families in Ottawa County.
-Additionally, Ottawa County was extremely pleased to give four children a forever home, and finalize their adoption into loving families.
+In 2018, the Family, Adult and Children Service Unit conducted 279 investigations of alleged child abuse or neglect, of which 180 utilized the Alternative Response method of investigation and service delivery, 45 families were provided information and referral to other service providers, and 61 were traditional investigations of severe physical or sexual abuse.
+Over the course of 2018, there were 51 children in the custody of the agency, and over \$1.5 million was provided in foster care, adoption assistance, and other family supportive services to a multitude of families in Ottawa County.
+Ottawa County expanded resources to address opiate addiction and its impact on children and families, through the Ohio Sobriety Treatment and Reducing Trauma (START) program, through the Ohio Attorney General's Office.
+Through this program, the agency will work closely with behavioral health providers, family peer mentors and families, to ensure child safety and assist with sobriety.

-Note that reports often included multiple allegations within same report
+^{} Note that reports often included multiple allegations within same report